githubEdit

 When service jobs are sequenced in a linked service job, line items from one job can be inherited by the next.
 These items appear in the inheritedLineItems array of the subsequent service jobs.

-For example, imagine a custom-tailored shirt that receives an embroidery and undergoes a quality check at the end.
+For example, a custom-tailored shirt that receives an embroidery and undergoes a quality check at the end.
 There are three service jobs (custom tailoring, embroidery, and quality check) and two line items (a shirt to be tailored and thread for the embroidery) that are involved in this process.
 The first service job (tailoring) has one line item (the shirt), the following service job (embroidery) has one line item (the thread) and one inherited line item (the shirt), and the last service job (quality check) has no new line items but has two inherited line items (the shirt and the thread).

 A service job link can be added either to the root level of a linked service job or inside an existing service job link.